tanishk-agarwal/Symphony/README.md

 Symphony is a modern music application that provides a fully-fledged music player, search functionality, lyrics, and song exploration features.
 With Symphony, users can easily browse and discover popular music around them and explore worldwide top charts.
 This project was built using React, Redux, and RapidAPI.

 ## Features:
--Modern homepage
+- Modern homepage
--Fully-fledged music player
+- Fully-fledged music player
--Search functionality
+- Search functionality
--Lyrics
+- Lyrics
--Song exploration features
+- Song exploration features
--Popular music around you
+- Popular music around you
--Worldwide top charts
+- Worldwide top charts
 ##Technologies Used:
 -React
 -Redux